pynt-io/pynt/README.md

 Do you test your cloud app with Newman ? now you can easily test for common API Security issues with the Pynt docker.

-You can use Pynt docker in the same way you use Newman, with Pynt you get the both the Functional tests and the Security results.
+You can use Pynt docker in the same way you use Newman, with Pynt you get both the Functional tests and the Security results.